KaraTuner: Towards end to end natural pitch correction for singing voice in karaoke: Experiments

 \subsection{Experiment 2: Vocoder Performance}

-We used the phase vocoder and WORLD vocoder as baselines to synthesize the pitch-corrected audio.
-Mean Opinion Scale (MOS) evaluations were conducted over timbre consistency and sound quality, and the results of 43 valid answers are shown in Table \ref{table:MOS}.
-Results show that the proposed vocoder achieved the highest MOS score in both timbre consistency and sound quality, which proves the significant advantage of the source filter block and the neural vocoder.
+We used the phase vocoder, WORLD vocoder and CLPCNet as baselines to synthesize the pitch-corrected audio.
+Mean Opinion Scale (MOS) evaluations were conducted over sound quality and the overall quality considering the timbre consistency, and the results of 43 valid answers are shown in Table \ref{table:MOS}.
+In the subjective evaluation, the proposed vocoder achieved the highest MOS score in both sound quality and the overall quality, which proves the significant advantage of the source filter block and the neural vocoder.
+In our objective evaluation of pitch accuracy, we find that traditional DSP vocoders have significant advantage than neural network vocoders, but our proposed vocoder has a lower root-mean-square of the pitch error than the CLPCNet.